mierdev/mierdev/README.md

 Currently I'm exploring software development in a broad spectrum, learning the fundamentals of programming and dipping my toes in a few languages to see which avenues interest me most to pursue further.

+I'm also doing the #100DaysOfCode Challenge from freeCodeCamp! (👍started on Jan 3th)

 Things I'm learning:
 <div id="languages">
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML5" width="30" height="30"/>&nbsp;&nbsp;